-Graduates have gone on to work for KPMG, PWC, Deloitte, Bank of America Merriill Lynch, GE Healthcare, Shell Company, Baker Tilly, McLaren Automotive Ltd, Credit Suisse, AXA and Santander.
+Graduates have gone on to work for KPMG, PwC, Deloitte, Bank of America Merrill Lynch, GE Healthcare, Shell Company, Baker Tilly, McLaren Automotive Ltd, Credit Suisse, AXA and Santander.

 A 2:2 or above honours degree or equivalent in a relevant discipline, and GCSE or equivalent at grade C/grade 4 or above in mathematics.